20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

 6. Do I need to be able to read sheet music?

-No – although some members read sheet music we offer a variety of resources to help you learn songs including: lyric sheets, cue cards, rehearsal CDs, online parts and sheet music.
+No – although some members read sheet music we offer a variety of resources to help you learn songs including lyric sheets, online parts and sheet music.
 Members are provided with all and can choose whichever they prefer.
 To the top.

 7. Do I have to sing in front of people on my own?